graphnet-team/graphnet/README.md

 <details>
 <summary><b>Atmospheric tagger (trained in data)</b></summary>
 <blockquote>
   By considering neutrinos in DATA, and dividing them according to their direction (up- or down-going), and removing the pulses from the neutrinos, one obtains a sample to train an “atmospheric tagger” on, since only downgoing neutrinos will potentially have "atmospheric" signal.
-This can be used for:
+This can be used for:<br>
   <b>Measuring hard atmospheric component</b>.<br>
   Heavy quarks produced by cosmic rays provide a neutrino spectrum, that falls less sharply, thus becoming the dominant atmospheric neutrinos at higher (around 100 TeV for nu_e) energies.
 But here the cosmic neutrinos dominate!
 However, by requiring that neutrinos have an atmospheric “tag”, the cosmic component should disappear (idea from Mirco). <br>
   <b>Improving (low energy) cosmic alerts</b>.<br>